Civil Dispute Applications - Guide to Applicants

 PLEASE NOTE that you will be deemed to have been served with, and to be on notice of the contents of any documents sent to this address.

 - It may be necessary for the tribunal to contact you urgently by telephone.
 Please provide your preferred telephone contact numbers for business hours.
-If you do not want your telephone number or any part of your address disclosed to the other party please provide these details on a separate document and specifically tell the Deputy Registrar of ACAT of this instruction in writing.

 - If the applicant is a company, the full company name and trading name (if applicable) must be shown including the ACN or ARBN.